 Windows 10 is a service, which means that Microsoft regularly releases minor and major updates to the operating system to address issues and add new features.

 Over the past two and half years, Microsoft has pushed out a few major updates to Windows 10.
 These major updates or feature updates didn’t bring any UI changes to the operating system.
-But this time around, with the RS4 Windows 10 release, Microsoft wants to improve the user interface.
+But this time around, with Windows 10 April 2018 Update (version 1803), Microsoft wants to improve the user interface.